HorizenOfficial/staketool/USAGE.md

                 Option "zen-cli" displays a zen-cli command to run manually that creates a raw transaction to sign using the zen-cli signrawtransaction command.
                 Option "instructions" displays links to documentation on how to create the transaction using other methods like Sphere by Horizen or zen-cli z_sendmany.

-  Extrazen      By default the tool creates a transaction smaller than 1 zen, in some circumstances this might be lower than a minimum transaction size.
+  Extrazen:     By default the tool creates a transaction smaller than 1 zen, in some circumstances this might be lower than a minimum transaction size.
                 With this option you can specifiy the minimum amount to send in the verification transaction.
 Must be a whole number (no decimals).